MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ### TargetVersion attribute (part of Updates element)

+Optional.
+Defaults to the latest version from the specified update path.

 Defines which version Office updates to.
-If **TargetVersion** is not set or is set to empty (""), Office updates to the most recent version from the specified update path.
 If **TargetVersion** is set to a specific build number, Office attempts to update to that version.

 If you use Group Policy with the [Administrative Template files (ADMX/ADML) for Office](https://www.microsoft.com/download/details.aspx?id=49030), you can set **TargetVersion** by using the **Target Version** policy setting.
 You can find this policy setting under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Updates.

-Optional.

 Example values: